treehouses/treehouses.github.io/pages/blog/20191202-blogfornewintern.md

 **NOTE**:
 • If you are unable to join a hangout, just message dogi in advance.
 • Before leaving the hangout, everyone must do a quick check-out with dogi.
-• Make sure you are sharing your screen during the hangout
+• Make sure you are sharing your screen during the hangout.

 ## Active Systems Team Projects
 ### [cli](https://github.com/treehouses/cli):